howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 the current user is {message: "No one is currently logged in"}
 ```

 What gives?
 So not only did we need to tell Rails to look out for session cookie info, we also need to tell _JavaScript_ to _include_ said cookies in our AJAX requests!
 BUT WAIT...
 Rails is, well, [Ruby on Rails], with tons of helper methods and "magic", and [JavaScript] is, well, not Rails!
 And we've disconnected our application so that we have a totally separate frontend and backend.
 So how do we take this "final" step?
 We Google, "how to include credentials in a fetch request"...
-And if we're me, we tack "MDN" to the front of that, so "MDN how to include credentials in a fetch request"
+And if we're me, we tack "MDN" to the front of that, so "MDN how to include credentials in a fetch request".

 The first hit is [MDN's "Using Fetch"] article, where it says